-Neal Walker is an American cartoonist, sculptor and animator from Greenwich, Connecticut, and the son of legendary cartoonist Mort Walker.
-Just like his brothers Brian and Greg, he has participated in the production of his father's signature comics 'Beetle Bailey' and 'Hi and Lois' at Comicana Inc. He was also the main artist of 'Betty Boop and Felix' (1984-1988), an oddball comic strip created by four of the five Walker brothers (Greg, Brian, Morgan and Neal).
+Neal Walker is an American cartoonist, sculptor and animator, and the son of legendary cartoonist Mort Walker.
+Just like his brothers Brian and Greg, he has participated in the production of his father's signature gag comics 'Beetle Bailey' and 'Hi and Lois' at the family business Comicana Inc. He was also the main artist of 'Betty Boop and Felix' (1984-1988), an oddball comic strip created by four of the five Walker brothers (Greg, Brian, Morgan and Neal).

 Early life and career

-Neal Walker studied photography at Syracuse University.
-Not much is known about Neal Walker's precise contributions, but he has at least worked on 'Beetle Bailey' and 'Hi and Lois' from the 1980s onwards.
-According to a newspaper article in The Journal News of 26 August 1991, Neal was mostly involved in drawing 'Beetle Bailey' stories for the European market.
-This was mostly likely for the character's own Danish magazine Basserne, launched by Interpresse in 1972 and also appeared in other Scandinavian countries through Semic Press.
+Neal Walker was born in Greenwich, Connecticut, as the sixth child of Mort and Jean Walker.
+His brother Roger was born after him.
+After studying photography at Syracuse University, he began working on his father's comic strips 'Beetle Bailey' and 'Hi and Lois' during the 1980s.
+Not much is known about his precise contributions.
+According to articles in The Journal News (26 August 1991) and The Comics Journal (2009), Neal was mostly involved in drawing 'Beetle Bailey' stories for the Scandinavian market.
+These were made directly for the character's own Danish magazine, Basserne, which was launched in 1972 by Interpresse, and also appeared in other Scandinavian countries through Semic Press.
+Neal Walker has also maintained the official mortwalker.com website.

 Two 'Betty Boop' strips from The Waco Citizen of 26 February 1988.